caleb1711/codingclub1/README.md

-Coding Culb
+# Coding Culb
-Hat3rick (Hattrick) is a Website, designed for Parents, who want to register their kids in a Football Camp.
-Hat3rick is a Summer Football Camp for Kids between the age of 7 and 12; who are passionate about Football and are keen on improving their Skills, learning the Art of the Game and having Fun.
+Coding Club is a Website, put together for Adults, who want to learn and delve in the World of Coding, and Parents, who are keen on leading their Children into the World of Programing .
+Your journey at the Coding Club is Unique and challenging, as you will taught by Elite knowdgeable Teachers in the Field.